ava-labs/subnet-evm/plugin/evm/validators/README.md

 ## Validator Manager Struct

-Validator Manager struct is responsible to manage the state of the validators by fetching the information from P-chain state (via `GetCurrentValidatorSet` in chain context) and updating the state accordingly.
-It dispatches a goroutine to sync the validator state every 1 minute.
+`ValidatorManager` struct is responsible for managing the state of the validators by fetching the information from P-Chain state (via `GetCurrentValidatorSet` in chain context) and updating the state accordingly.
+It dispatches a `goroutine` to sync the validator state every 60 seconds.
 The manager fetches the up-to-date validator set from P-Chain and performs the sync operation.
 The sync operation first performs removing the validators from the state that are not in the P-Chain validator set.
-Then it performs adding new validators or updating the existing validators in the state.
-This ordering ensures that the uptimes of validators being removed for the validators that are removed and readded under same nodeIDs but different validation IDs in the same sync operation.
+Then it adds new validators and updates the existing validators in the state.
+This order off operations ensures that the uptimes of validators being removed and re-added under same nodeIDs are updated in the same sync operation despite having different validationIDs.

-P-Chain's `GetCurrentValidatorSet` can report both L1 and permissioned subnet validators.
-Subnet-EVM's manager also tracks both of these types.
-So even the subnet is not a converted L1, uptime and validator state tracking is still performed.
+P-Chain's `GetCurrentValidatorSet` can report both L1 and Subnet validators.
+Subnet-EVM's uptime manager also tracks both of these validator types.
+So even if a the Subnet has not yet been converted to an L1, the uptime and validator state tracking is still performed by Subnet-EVM.

 Validator Manager persists the state to disk at the end of every sync operation.
 The VM also persists the validator database when the node is shutting down.